Museum of Fine Arts

 The History of the Museum of Fine Arts

-The establishment of the museum was decreed by the Millennium Act of 1896.
-The building was designed by Albert Schickedanz and Fülöp Ferenc Herzog, and it was inaugurated on 1 December 1906 in the presence of Emperor Franz Joseph, opening to the public a few days later.
-During the comprehensive reconstruction completed in 2018, the historical spaces were restored, the building's technical systems were modernised, and new public and storage areas were created, allowing the museum to preserve its historical character while becoming a modern 21st-century institution.
+The creation of the museum was decreed by the Millennium Act of 1896.
+The building, designed by Albert Schickedanz and Fülöp Ferenc Herzog, was inaugurated on 1 December 1906 in the presence of Emperor Franz Joseph and opened to the public a few days later.
+During the comprehensive reconstruction completed in 2018, the historical spaces were restored, the building's technical systems were modernised, and new visitor and storage areas were created, allowing the museum to preserve its historical character while becoming a modern 21st-century institution.

 What Makes It Special?

-The greatest asset of the Museum of Fine Arts is the diversity and international significance of its collection.
-The Egyptian collection comprises around 4,000 items, making it one of the richest in Central and Eastern Europe.
-The Old Master Gallery houses nearly 3,000 paintings, with a particularly strong representation of Italian masters, including works by Raphael, Giorgione, Titian, and Tintoretto.
-Meanwhile, the Old Hungarian Collection spans from the 11th century to 1800, featuring paintings, sculptures, and architectural relics that trace the early history of Hungarian art.
+The greatest asset of the Museum of Fine Arts lies in the diversity of its collections and its international prestige.
+The Egyptian collection comprises around 4,000 artefacts, making it one of the richest of its kind in Central and Eastern Europe.
+The Old Master Gallery houses nearly 3,000 paintings, with a particular strength in Italian masters, including works by Raphael, Giorgione, Titian, and Tintoretto.
+Meanwhile, the Old Hungarian Collection traces the early history of Hungarian art from the 11th century to 1800 through paintings, sculptures, and architectural relics.

 Permanent Exhibitions